 Step: 2 Time to stain

-Carefully open the stain can and mix well with a clean stick.
-It is very important that the stain always accumulates on the bottom surface of the can.
+Carefully open the stain container and mix well with a clean stick.
+The stain must always collect on the bottom surface of the container.

 Dip a lint-free cloth into the mixed stain and apply it to the surface of the basswood.
-Keep in mind that the stain should be applied evenly on the entire wood.
-You apply 2 or 3 coats, it depends on your stain and how deep you want to give the color.
-But normally 2 to 3 coats are sufficient for basswood.
+Remember that the stain should be applied evenly on the entire wood.
+You apply 2 or 3 coats.
+It depends on your stain and how deep you want to give the color.
+But normally, 2 to 3 coats are sufficient for basswood.

-Keep a gap of some time between each cote.
+Keep a gap of some time between each coat.
 After drying the first coat, do the next coat.
 In the winter season, leave it for 24 hours.
 So that it can dry better.
-Keep it away from the dusty place for drying.
+Please keep it away from a dusty place for drying.
 Because dust can ruin your work.